 Overview

-To perform PV calculation or valuation data anomaly detection in Xplain, you will need to create a company tree, which will provide you with a hierarchical structure to organise your derivative trade portfolios, as well as the ability to set your default valuation and valuation data provider settings.
+To perform PV calculation or valuation data anomaly detection in Xplain, you need to create a company tree, which will provide you with the structure to organise your derivative trade portfolios, as well as the ability to set your default valuation and valuation data provider settings.
 This section of the guide will show you how to do this.

 %%{init: {'theme': 'base', 'themeVariables': {'background': '#FFFFFF'}, 'flowchart': {'nodeSpacing': 20}}}%%